New Year, New Budget

 As you set your financial resolutions for the New Year, here are some tips to help you exercise good budgeting habits and establish some personal fiscal discipline.

-- Take the time: Schedule time each week (or even daily) to review your accounts, including current balances and upcoming expenses.
-If you don’t feel you have enough time, find an app to make the process more efficient.
+Schedule time each week (or even daily) to reivew your accounts, including current balances and upcoming expenses.
+If you don't feel you have enough time, find an app to make the process efficient.

-- Start small: It takes weeks to form a new habit, and the same thing applies to tracking your income and expenses.
+It takes weeks to form a new habit, and the same thing applies to tracking your income and expenses.
 In the beginning, keep it simple.
 Set easily achievable goals so you can experience progress.
-If your spending plan is too complicated or restrictive, you will not stick to it.
+If your spending paln too complicated or restrictive, you will not stick to it.

-- Talk it over: If you don’t even know where to start, consider seeking help from a trusted family member or a financial expert.
-Cinfed is dedicated to helping members with financial literacy and can offer resources to address your unique situation.
+If you don't even know where to start, consider seeking help from a trusted family member or a financial expert.
+Cinfed is dedicated to helping members with financial literacy and offer resources to address your unique situation.

-- Use tools: in addition to apps, many online planners and calculators can help you plan and monitor your budget.
+In addition to apps, many online planners and calculators can help you plan and monito you budget.
 Most are available for free from reputable consumer education organizations.

 If keeping to your budget is your New Year’s resolution, you have plenty of support to achieve it.
 To learn more about products and practices for keeping financially fit, see the Cinfed website or visit a Cinfed branch and speak with a representative who will give you the personal attention you deserve.